jmettraux/half.js/README.md

 When there are no fields defined in the link, half.js simply passes the data as is, simply turning it into a JSON string.

+If a required field is missing, the onError callback will immediately get triggered ```"field 'name' required"``` message.

 ### halfDoc.put

 TO IMPLEMENT